-He believes dispensary chains like Green Tree/WeeMedical should lawyer up and raise constitutional challenges when their staff get arrested to push the courts to resolve these issues in a non-adjudicated manner.
+He believes dispensary chains like Green Tree/WeeMedical should hire lawyers for employees and raise constitutional challenges when their staff gets arrested to push the courts to resolve these issues in a non-adjudicated manner.
 Lloyd said his constitutional challenges hinge on the idea that forcing people—especially those who are sick, marginalized, homeless, or living in public housing—to order their cannabis through the mail or grow it at home is not providing them reasonable access.

-While we wait to see how these court rulings shake out, the damage for those caught up in the dispensary wars has been done.
+While we wait to see how these court rulings pan out, the damage for those caught up in the dispensary wars has been done.

-“I ended up taking myself to the ER being like, ‘I’m really suicidal.’”
+“I ended up taking myself to the ER because I was feeling really suicidal.”